 Instructions

-- Place the juniper berries (affiliate link) together with the thyme, cloves and bay leaves in a spice bag, or I use a loose tea bag.
-(This is optional, you can also add them in loose, but then remove them from the stew before serving.)
+- Crush the juniper berries (affiliate link) using a pestle and mortar or the back of a heavy spoon.
+Bundle them with the thyme, cloves, and bay leaves in a spice bag or loose tea bag for easy removal later.
+(You can also add them loose and fish them out before serving.)

-- Heat the clarified butter in a large saucepan.
-Fry the meat until browned for about 2 minutes and remove from the pot.
-Place the meat on a separate plate and set it aside.
+- Heat the clarified butter in a large, heavy-bottomed pot or Dutch oven over medium-high heat.
+Working in batches if needed, brown the venison on all sides for about 2 minutes total.
+Don't overcrowd the pan!
+Remove the browned meat to a plate and set aside.

-- Serve with more cranberry sauce (affiliate link) sauce on the side.
+- Remove the spice bundle.
+Serve the venison goulash in deep bowls with extra cranberry sauce (affiliate link) on the side.

 To make vension stew in a slow cooker / crockpot